 What are the COVID-19-related requirements for in-person minors programs and activities?

 - To ensure the health and safety of participants and the campus community, only minors who are fully vaccinated and show proof of vaccination may participate in in-person minors programs and activities.
 In order to meet the definition of fully vaccinated, the minor participant would need to have received their final vaccine dose no later than two weeks before the program or activity start date.
-This necessarily means that we cannot support programs for youth under age 5 at this time.

 - Programs need to verify that minors do not have COVID-19 at the start of the program or activity.
 Programs should have rapid antigen testing to screen minors and/or require minors to provide a negative COVID-19 test from a verifiable pharmacy source or healthcare provider taken within 24 hours prior to the start of the program or activity.
 The Program Sponsor will need to verify that proof of a negative COVID-19 test result was shown.
 Stanford is not keeping copies of COVID-19 test results.

 - Programs need to maintain rapid antigen test kits on hand for symptomatic testing.
 Participants exhibiting symptoms should be tested to determine if they are COVID-19 positive.
 All COVID-19 positive participants will need to isolate for at least 5 days and obtain a negative antigen test before returning to the program.

 - Programs need to provide isolation space, including transportation and essential resources (food and medical support) for COVID-19 positive participants, until they can be picked up by their parent/guardian.

 - It is recommended that minors complete the Stanford Visitor: Daily COVID-19 Health Attestation on the first day of the program or activity.